Skip to main content

 )

-To gather touch events and compare them to device accelerometer sensor data, you need to provide touch events to Verisoul.
-Create a BaseActivity class, override the dispatchTouchEvent function, and pass the data to Verisoul:
+In order to gather touch events and compare them to device accelerometer sensor data, the app will need to provide touch events to Verisoul.
+The way to achieve this is to create BaseActivity, to override dispatchTouchEvent function and pass the data to Verisoul like shown below.

 override fun dispatchTouchEvent(event: MotionEvent?): Boolean {